sd2379/docs-oxd-prod/3.1.0/sources/index.md

     If you need an OpenID Connect Provider (OP) to authenticate users, you can use Google or download and deploy the free open source [Gluu Server](https://gluu.org/docs/ce/installation-guide/).

 ## Technical Architecture

+### oxd-local
-By default, oxd-local is restricted to `localhost`, which means its APIs can only be reached by services running locally on the server.
-Therefore oxd-local must be installed on each server that hosts a target application.
+By default, oxd-local is restricted to `localhost`, which means its APIs can only be reached by services running locally on the server. oxd-local must be installed on each server that hosts a target application.

 ![oxd-technical-architecture](https://cloud.githubusercontent.com/assets/5271048/22804205/919112e8-eedd-11e6-85a7-60eab8f51585.png)

-## Protocol
-The oxd server supports the OpenID Connect and UMA profiles of OAuth 2.0.
-OpenID Connect can be used to send a user for authentication and gather identity information about the user.
-UMA can be used to manage what digital resources the user should have access to.

-Learn more in the [protocol section](./protocol/index.md)
+### oxd-web
+oxd-web is an optional extension that enables apps to call oxd over the web using https.
+With the oxd-web extension installed, you can have many applications use one oxd server.

+<insert diagram>.

 ## Installation